 Arranging childcare is the personal responsibility of students who have children.
-Students are not authorized to bring children to an RGU facility for extended periods of time.
-Frequent or lengthy visits of children are not permitted, as they may create disruptions and distractions and present a liability to the University for their safety.
-Minors under the age of 12 should not be left unsupervised at any time at any of RGU's facilities.
-Children may not attend class, use University equipment, or be left unattended on University property.
-Childcare issues frequently arise when RGU holidays and those of the child's school do not match, or when a child is sick and cannot attend school or daycare.
+Students are not authorized to bring children to a university facility for extended periods of time.
+Frequent or lengthy visits of children are not permitted, as they may create disruptions and distractions and present a liability to the university for their safety.
+Minors under the age of 12 should not be left unsupervised at any time at any of the university facilities.
+Children may not attend class, use university equipment, or be left unattended on university property.
+Childcare issues frequently arise when university holidays and those of the child's school do not match, or when a child is sick and cannot attend school or daycare.
 Students must plan for these challenges in advance.
 Asking a faculty member to allow a child in class is not an option, as faculty members are not authorized to allow children to attend class.